Updated: Jul 31, 2021

-Everyone stutters sometimes.
-For 1% of the population, however, stuttering is a speech disorder that begins in childhood and may last throughout adulthood.
+For 1% of the population, stuttering is a speech disorder that begins in childhood, usually between age 2 and 6, and may last throughout adulthood.
 It can present as repetitions of sounds, words, or blocks where the person can’t get a sound out for several seconds.
-People who stutter want to speak smoothly and know what they want to say – they just have difficulty doing so and know that this can be extremely socially isolating.
+People who stutter know what they want to say, they just have difficulty doing so.
+The anxiety and fear about stuttering in a speaking situation keeps some individuals from enjoying their lives to the fullest, making them feel even more isolated and stressed.

 Don’t take it from us, listen to what those who stutter directly are saying: “Growing up, I always struggled with my stutter.
 As a child, I was silenced, bullied, and ashamed about how I spoke, which led me to hide my stutter from other people.” – (“Discrimination Against my Stutter”, January 2016).